-Note that to use the app offline when traveling (for example, when your phone is in airplane mode or where there is no wifi signal), you must download your travel route before you go, while you are connected to wifi.
+Note that to use the app offline when traveling (for example, when your phone is in airplane mode or where there is no wifi signal), you must download your travel route before you go, while you are connected to a strong wifi internet.

 But you don't have to travel to use CoastView; you can also virtually 'fly the coast' from home.
-Once you select a route, the app chooses up to 1000 images along that route.
+Once you select a route, the app chooses up to 1000 images at a time along the chosen route.
 You can watch those images in a slideshow, as if you were traveling along the route.

 Tell me more...